briankanyora/vprofile-project/README.md

 Vagrant will be used to automate the vm and this will achieved by vagrant communicating with virtual box and then use bash script to set up our services.

 ### Flow of execution:
-Clone source code
+1. Clone source code
-Cd into vagrant dir
+2. cd into vagrant dir
-Bring up vms
+3. Bring up vms
-Validate
+4. Validate
-Setup all the services
+5. Setup all the services
  - NGINX
  - Memcached
  - RabbitMQ
  - Tomcat
  - App build and deploy
-Verify from browser
+ - Verify from browser

 ## Prerequisites